Introduction to Tilicho lake and Thoranga-la Pass Trekking

 07: Unforeseen Circumstances:

-Please note, any other expenses incurred by you as a result of this booking are entirely your responsibility.
+Please note that any other expenses incurred by you as a result of this booking are entirely your responsibility.

 08: Travel / Medical Insurance: